LuisSerapicos/ARQSOFT2023/README.md

-# ACME Project Repository
+# ACME Project - ARQSOFT2023
-This project is the codebase for a microservices application developed in Java, focusing solely on backend APIs for writing reviews.
-The application is designed with scalability, resilience, and modularity in mind, utilizing various technologies and architectural patterns.
+This repository contains the codebase for a microservices application developed as part of a master's degree in ISEP (Instituto Superior de Engenharia do Porto) in software engineering.
+It was developed in Java, focusing solely on backend APIs for writing reviews and is designed with scalability, resilience, and modularity in mind, utilizing various technologies and architectural patterns.

 ## Key Features